mjakeman/extension-manager/po/README.md

 3. In `Repository URL` paste: `https://github.com/mjakeman/extension-manager`
 4. Set `Location` to `~/`

-Since later we will use GNOME Builder, you can leave it opened.
+Since later we will use GNOME Builder again, you can leave it opened.

 3. You need `pot` file, that lies inside `./po` folder.
 Make sure, that [pot file is up-to-date](#regenerate-pot-files), before proceeding.